Solving Stochastic Compositional Optimization is Nearly as Easy as Solving Stochastic Optimization: Introduction

 where { $\bbtheta\in \mathbb{R}^d$} is the optimization variable, { $f_n:\mathbb{R}^{d_n}\rightarrow\mathbb{R}^{d_{n+1}}, n=1,2,\ldots, N$} (with $d_{N+1}=1$ and $d_1=d$) are smooth but possibly nonconvex functions, and $\xi_1,\ldots, \xi_N$ are independent random variables.
 The compositional formulation \eqref{opt0} covers a broader range of applications than the classical non-compositional stochastic optimization and the empirical risk minimization problem in machine learning, e.g., \cite{bottou2016}.
 In the classical non-compositional cases, the problem is to solve { $\min_{\bbtheta\in \mathbb{R}^d}\,\mathbb{E}_{\xi}\left[f(\bbtheta;\xi)\right]$}, which can be formulated under \eqref{opt0} when $f_1(\bbtheta)$ is a scalar function and $f_2, \cdots, f_N$ are the scalar identity maps, e.g., { $d_{N+1}=d_N=\cdots=d_2=1$} and { $d_1=d$}.

 Problem \eqref{opt0} naturally arises in a number of other areas.
 In reinforcement learning, finding the value function of a given policy (often referred to as \emph{policy evaluation}) can be casted as a compositional optimization problem; see e.g., \cite{dann2014policy,wang2017mp}.
 In financial engineering, the risk-averse portfolio optimization can be also formulated in similar form \cite{shapiro2009}.
 A recent application of \eqref{opt0} is the \emph{model-agnostic meta learning} (MAML), which is under a broader concept of few-shot meta learning; see e.g., \cite{finn2017icml}.
 It is a powerful tool for learning a new task by using the prior experience from related tasks.
 Consider a set of empirically observed tasks collected in { ${\cal M}:=\{1,\ldots,M\}$} drawn from a certain task distribution.
 By a slight abuse of notation, each task $m$ has its local data $\xi_m$ from a certain distribution, which defines its loss function as { $F_m(\bbtheta):=\mathbb{E}_{\xi_m}\left[f(\bbtheta;\xi_m)\right],\, m\in{\cal M}$}, where { $\bbtheta\in \mathbb{R}^d$} is the parameter of a prediction model (e.g., weights in a neural network), and { $f(\bbtheta;\xi_n)$} is the individual loss with respect to each datum.
 In MAML, the goal is to find a common initialization that can adapt to a desired model for a set of new tasks after taking several gradient descent steps.
-Specifically, we find such initialization by solving the following empirical version of \emph{one-step} MAML problem where $\alpha$ is the stepsize for adaptation, and { $\nabla F_m$} is the gradient of the loss function at task $m$.
+Specifically, we find such initialization by solving the following \emph{one-step} MAML problem

+where $\alpha$ is the stepsize, and { $\nabla F_m$} is the gradient of the loss function at task $m$.
 The problem \eqref{opt1} is called the one-step adaptation since the loss of each task is evaluated at the model { $\bbtheta-\alpha \nabla F_m(\bbtheta)$} that is updated by taking one gradient descent of the each task's loss function.
-It is not hard to verify that the problem \eqref{opt1} can be formulated as the special case of \eqref{opt0} with { $N=2$}.
+It is not hard to verify that \eqref{opt1} can be formulated as the special case of \eqref{opt0} with { $N=2$}.